Trams to Newhaven are committed to maximising the social, economic and environmental benefits through the delivery of the project.

-Supported employment for people with disabilities or other disadvantages groups
+support employment for people with disabilities or other disadvantages groups

-Mentoring – suppliers offering support and guidance to local organisations and individuals
+mentor – suppliers offering support and guidance to local organisations and individuals

-The staff of suppliers undertaking volunteering within communities
+undertake volunteering within communities

-Offer sub-contracting opportunities in an open transparent way, to local SME’s holding promotional events in the local area
+offer sub-contracting opportunities in an open transparent way, to local SME’s holding promotional events in the local area.

 We are keen to engage with the wider community including

-Our staff have commenced engagement with schools on a range of curriculum supported activities to promote careers in construction to students and share information about the Trams to Newhaven project.
-As part of our commitment to increase social value we will be carrying out various community engagements and learning activities throughout the duration of the project.
+Our staff have engaged with schools on a range of curriculum supported activities.
+These activities promote careers in construction to students and share information about the Trams to Newhaven project.
+As part of our commitment to increase social value, we will be carrying out various community engagements and learning activities throughout the duration of the project.